 Voting in the OU Students Association elections is easy!

 It all takes place online, so you can do it from the comfort of your own home.
-You'll be sent an email from Civica this week telling you how to cast your vote.
-But remember, voting closes at midday on April 22, so make sure you don't miss out on your chance to have a say!
+All members of the Students Association will have received an email from Civica telling you how to cast your vote.
+But remember, voting closes at 5pm on Wednesday 18 May, so make sure you don't miss out on your chance to have a say!

-Click here to find out about all of the candidates standing in these elections so that you can decide who to vote for (all of the candidates have made election videos, if you prefer to find out about them that way!).
+Click here to find out about all of the candidates standing in these elections so that you can decide who to vote for.
 Also, make sure that you share this article with people on your courses and in your clubs and societies so that we can get the best voter turnout possible.

 Every vote matters.
 Your vote can make a difference!